showmeyourlens/VibeTravel/.ai/prd.md

 - ID: US-007
 - Title: Delete an Activity
-- Description: As a user, I want to remove an activity from the itinerary that I am not interested in.
+- Description: As a user, after clicking edit button, I want to remove an activity from the itinerary that I am not interested in.
 - Acceptance Criteria:
   - 1. Each activity item has a "Delete" button.
   - 2. Clicking the "Delete" button permanently removes the activity from the displayed plan.